bump-sh/docs/src/_help/publish-documentation/deploy-and-release-management.md

 ![](/images/help/unrelease-button.png)

-> > Unreleasing a deployment not only rolls back your API documentation to the previously released one.
+> Unreleasing a deployment not only rolls back your API documentation to the previously released one.
 It also automatically reprocesses its changelog to correctly reflect the changes.
 {: .info}

-> We cannot restore a deleted API document.
-{: .warning}